burno1/burno1/README.md

 <h3> &nbsp; About Me </h3>

+- &nbsp; Senior Software Enginner.
-- &nbsp; Graduated in Analysis and systems development by UFPR .
+- &nbsp; Graduated in Analysis and systems development by UFPR.
 - &nbsp; Focusing on clean software architecture to web systems, design patterns and code practices.

 <br/>